V4Fire/Client/src/core/data/README.md

 console.log(providers['base.User']);
 ```

-It can be useful for providing data providers to components as input properties:
+It can be useful to provide data providers to components as input properties:

 ```xml
 <my-component dataProvider="base.User"></my-component>